 Your mind may be somewhat at ease to know that bed bugs are not considered to be dangerous or a medical or public health hazard.
 Nonetheless, one who experiences an allergic reaction to several bites may require medical attention.

-Still with me?
-Since the answer is yes, we can now delve into who is at risk of developing bed bug bites and transporting them.
-In short, everyone is at risk, when visiting an infected area.
-This can mean that anyone who travels frequently and shares living and sleeping quarters where others have previously slept, has a greater risk of being bitten and or spreading bed bugs.
+We can now delve into who is at risk of developing bed bug bites and transporting them.
+In short, everyone is at risk when visiting an infected area.
+This can mean that anyone who travels frequently, shares living and sleeping quarters where others have previously slept, have a greater risk of being bitten and or spreading bed bugs.

 No Limitations, Just Infestations

 It’s a big planet in which we live, therefore, bed bugs are found all across the globe.
 But, there are ways to distinguish if you are or have been in the presence of bed bugs; they leave some very distinct marks.
 One of the simplest and easiest ways to identify a bed bug infestation is by bite marks on the face, hands, neck, arms or other body parts while resting.

 Note that these bite marks may take as long as 14 days to develop in some people.
 Why?
 As bed bugs bite, they inject an anesthetic and an anticoagulant that prevents one from realizing they are being bitten.
 What’s more, bite marks are similar to that of a mosquito or flea; a slightly swollen and red area that can be both irritated and itchy.

 However, you can do your part and look for other clues when determining if bed bugs have infested an area.
 These tell-tale signs include: